 Problems resulting from inadequate tests of treatments continue to occur.
-Again, as a result of unreliable evidence and aggressive marketing, millions of women were persuaded to use hormone replacement therapy (HRT), not only because it could reduce unpleasant menopausal symptoms, but also because it was claimed that it would reduce their chances of having heart attacks and strokes.
-When these claims were assessed in fair tests, the results showed that, far from reducing the risks of heart attacks and strokes, HRT increases the risks of these life-threatening conditions, as well as having other undesirable effects (McPherson 2004).
+Again, because of unreliable evidence and aggressive marketing, millions of women were persuaded to use hormone replacement therapy (HRT).
+It was claimed that, not only could it reduce unpleasant menopausal symptoms, but also the chances of having heart attacks and strokes.
+When these claims were assessed in fair tests, the results showed that in women over 60, far from reducing the risks of heart attacks and strokes, HRT increases the risks of these life-threatening conditions, as well as having other undesirable effects.
+(McPherson 2004).

 These examples of the need for fair tests of treatments are a few of many that illustrate how treatments can do more harm than good.
 Improved general knowledge about fair tests of treatments is needed so that – laced with a healthy dose of scepticism – we can all assess claims about the effects of treatments more critically.
 That way, we will all become more able to judge which treatments are likely to do more good than harm.